rpeden/prefect-docker-compose/README.md

 # Prefect 2 with Docker Compose

 This repository contains everything you need to run Prefect Orion, a Prefect agent, or the Prefect CLI using Docker Compose.

+Thanks to Paco Ibañez for his excellent work in this repository, which helped me get started: [https://github.com/fraibacas/prefect-orion](https://github.com/fraibacas/prefect-orion)!
+I don't intend to replace his work.
+Instead, my repository uses Docker Compose to help you experiment with Prefect 2 locally and explore the different pieces you may need to run in a production environment.

 # Why Docker Compose?

-There are a few reasons you might want to run Prefect using Docker Compose:
+There are a few reasons you might want to run Prefect using Docker or Docker Compose:
 * You want to try Prefect without installing anything new on your workstation.
 * You are comfortable with Docker and prefer it over virtual environments or Anaconda.
 * You want to run Prefect on a system like CentOS 7 where installing Prefect dependencies is difficult.